 The literature also considers related phenomena such as cyberbullying, harassment, and toxic behavior, which share linguistic and functional overlap with hate speech.
 While not all toxic content qualifies as hate speech, the boundaries between categories are often porous, and datasets frequently merge related behaviors under broader labels (Pellegrino & Stasi, 2024).
 These typologies underscore the need for detection systems that account for subtlety, context, and cultural variability rather than relying exclusively on predefined lexical indicators.
 They also highlight the importance of datasets that capture a wide range of expressions and the necessity of annotation guidelines that reflect the complexity of real-world communication.
 Figure 2 below shows a conceptual figure showing three core categories arranged from simplest to most complex, illustrating their overlaps.

-Fig. 2: Typology of Hate Speech
+Figure 2: Typology of Hate Speech

 3.2 Datasets for Hate Text-Speech Detection